Venice Homes for Sale and Area Information

 Real Estate on the Island of Venice

 What can we tell you about real estate on the Island of Venice?
-Real Estate is a little pricey!
+Real Estate is a little pricey because of its first class location!
 But it is no secret that when there is not enough space for further expansion the limited opportunities are pushing up the price.
 The same phenomena can be observed on all islands everywhere around the globe.
 On the mainland, you will find all kinds of properties in different price ranges, which means that they are overall lower in price.
-Location, location, location, as stupid as it sounds but location often dictates the price.
+Location, location, location dictates the price.